AllyYL/casestudy/src/projects/weave.md

 <ol style="list-style-position: decimal inside; padding-left: 1em; margin-bottom: 1rem; font-size: 1.1rem; line-height: 1.6;">
     <li style="padding-left: 1em;">Users are skeptical of vague sustainability claims
-	<li style="padding-left: 1em;">Users were drawn to an integrated platform with physical and digital capacities
-	<li style="padding-left: 1em;">Social sharing and brand signaling played a bigger role than expected in conversion
+	<li style="padding-left: 1em;">Social media and brand signaling played a bigger role than expected in conversion
 </ol>

 Through user interviews, we zeroed in on our Persona.